Top-Rated Design Defect Attorneys

 There are three major ways that a product can be deemed defective or dangerous worthy of a recall.
 First, there could be a defect in the manufacturing.
 This type of defect involves an otherwise good product that has been manufactured poorly.
 A product that is not performing how it was designed and intended to perform may fall under this category.

-Second, there is failure to warn, also known as a defect in the marketing of the product.
+Second, there is failure to warn, also known as a defect in the product's marketing.
 This may be a little more difficult to define.
 When a product is designed and released onto the market, the product manufacturer is responsible for fully explaining its intended use to consumers.
 This can include proper instructions, for example.
 Products that have small parts and could pose a choking hazard to small children should say that on the packaging.
 The intended use of the product is also an incredibly important feature.
 Many of the injuries that consumers sustain are because they did not use the product properly.
 Manufacturers need to include detailed instructions or they may be guilty of failure to warn.

 Finally, there is the design defect.
 This is a defect in the design of the product, rather than a mistake made to an otherwise good product.
 Even if a product was manufactured as carefully and safely as possible, it would still be defective or dangerous because of a fault in the design itself.

 Strict Liability vs. Negligence